WATonomous/slurm-gha/README.md

 # run-gha-on-slurm

-This is still a work in progress.
-The goal is to run GitHub Actions on the Slurm cluster.
+The purpose of this project is to run GitHub Actions on prem via our Slurm cluster.

 # Overview
 1. The Allocator polls the GitHub API for queued jobs